mario-Te/techteek/README.md

-a.edit project confugration:
+a.edit project confugration run the following commands in your terminal:
-1. composer update.
+1. composer update
+2. npm install
+3. npm run build
-2. php artisan migrate to build schema into the server.
+4. php artisan migrate
-3. php artisan serve to run the project.
+5. php artisan serve

 b. how to use: